Canning Fok, at the 'Hong Kong Heart' of Li Ka-shing's deal machine

 By Denny Thomas

-HONG KONG In late summer 2014, as mass protests rocked central Hong Kong, Canning Fok sat in his office quietly planning a business overhaul that would make his boss Li Ka-shing, Asia's richest man, richer still.
+HONG KONG, Jan 22 In late summer 2014, as mass protests rocked central Hong Kong, Canning Fok sat in his office quietly planning a business overhaul that would make his boss Li Ka-shing, Asia's richest man, richer still.

 After Li revealed the fruits of Fok's labour on Jan.
 9, describing it as a "watershed" moment in the history of his business group, shares in his principal companies, Cheung Kong Holdings and Hutchison Whampoa, jumped more than 14 percent.